-This is the foundation of the pyramid, also the most flexible and comprehensive cloud service.
+This is the foundation of the pyramid, and also the most flexible and comprehensive cloud service.
 The IaaS providers allow customers to customize resources to meet their requirements while they manage the infrastructure including servers, data storage space, etc. With IaaS, customers can install, configure, and manage any software they want (middleware, applications, operating systems, business analytics, and development tools, etc.).
 Companies only pay for what they use and scale their computing needs as needed without having to build out added capacity.
 IaaS helps to eliminate the expense of building in-house infrastructure.
 Also, it helps to take the burden of infrastructure management off the hand of the IT department, freeing your employees to focus on core business activities.
 This type of service perfectly matches the needs of startups or small businesses where they have limited resources to create their network with self-purchased software and hardware.

 Platform as a Service (PaaS)